-The directors of the program, Jay Markiewicz (Entrepreneurship) and Sara Reed (Interior Design) will guide students through a design thinking methodology by considering constraint as a point of departure.
+The directors of the program, Garreth Blackwell, Ph.D.
+(VCUarts Center for the Creative Economy) and Matt Woolman (VCUarts Center for the Creative Economy) will guide students through a design thinking methodology by considering constraint as a point of departure.
 Cuba will serve as a case study of a highly constrained environment, in which everyday Cubans have responded to material scarcity with innovative design solutions.
 Since the Cuban Revolution in 1959, the Cuban people have experienced ebbs and flows of insufficient resources, which became especially critical after the fall of the Soviet Union in the 1990s.
 Everyday Cubans began creatively repurposing objects in their everyday lives to survive, and fabricating something out of nothing became an essential skill.
 Cuban designer and conceptual artist Ernesto Oroza has noted, “The tops of penicillin vials have become the best solution for valves on pressure cookers.
 Deodorant canisters proved excellent electrical switches (close the lid to turn the electricity on!).
 Defective fluorescent tubes now make up 3D picture frames.
 An old 33-rpm vinyl, cut properly, would serve as a fan blade—and its creators could reproduce copies of it.
 An old and deteriorated Eagle kerosene lamp reappeared when power outages became common, and sometimes a milk bottle or gas tank functioned as the lampshade.
 Each creation’s new appearance and new function made it unique.”
 This study abroad opportunity will offer students a unique perspective to examine ideas of sustainability, innovation, and design practice.

-Students will work in teams of three and be given two key constraints— a single material (bamboo) and a restricted domestic interior.
+Students will work in teams of three or four and will focus on bamboo as the primary material for ideation and prototyping new products.
 In 2013, sources suggested that as much as 57 percent of Cuban homes were in poor or inadequate condition, with a housing deficit of seven hundred thousand residents.
 The unfortunate situation is owed to various reasons including a shortage of building materials, a lack of capital on the island as well as frequent tropical storms and hurricanes in the region.
 For this course, we will focus on an area called Habana Vieja, or Old Havana, a UNESCO World Heritage Site, which consists of mostly early twentieth century buildings.
-Groups will be asked to design furniture that can perform two functions and also be stored.
-Using bamboo as the primary material and two found materials, students will be assigned a specific space within a dwelling.
+Groups will be asked to consider current bamboo building techniques and iterate prototypes that potentially expand the possibilities of the material.
 Upon arrival in Cuba, students will begin building their prototypes in bamboo, and they will likely have to make adjustments based on the available secondary materials needed to complete their projects.
 Students may choose to modify their designs after spending time in Cuba.

-Students who are rising juniors or seniors in the School of Engineering, School of Business and School of the Arts are eligible to apply for the undergraduate course.
-An academic letter of reference is strongly encouraged, and should be submitted by email directly to the program directors.
+Students who are rising juniors or seniors at VCU and are eligible to register for ARTS 491 are eligible to apply for the undergraduate course.
+An academic letter of reference is required, and should be submitted by email directly to the program directors.
 Finalists will be contacted by the program director for interviews.

 Accommodations and meals